 All of the new Conferencing Nodes in the new location should use the same SAN certificate.
-The certificate Common Name should be set to the FQDN of the node referenced by the sipfederationtls.tcp SRV record, and the SANs should include the FQDNs of all of the nodes in the location.
+The certificate Common Name should be set to the FQDN of the pool hostname referenced by the sipfederationtls.tcp SRV record, and the SANs should include the FQDNs of all of the nodes in the location, plus the pool hostname.